axibase/atsd/administration/migration/README.md

 ## Check Record Count for Testing

-Login into ATSD web interface.
+Log in to the ATSD web interface.

 Open the **SQL** tab.